 There are plenty of comedians who travel internationally, perform for expatriates, or turn foreignness into an easy part of the act.
 Jesse Appell built a harder career than that.
-He did not simply take American comedy to China.
-He tried to learn how Chinese comedy itself works, and then he stayed with that problem long enough to become part of the conversation.
+He brought American comedy to China, then tried to learn how Chinese comedy itself works, and he stayed with that problem long enough to become part of the conversation.

 He treated humor as a form of immersion

 The strongest recent profile of Appell, from the South China Morning Post, traces the basic arc.
 He arrived in China in 2012 on a Fulbright scholarship to study Chinese comedy.
-Over time he performed, learned from established practitioners, developed his language skills, and worked seriously enough at the craft that he was not merely a novelty act passing through someone else's scene.
+Over time he performed, learned from established practitioners, developed his language skills, and worked seriously enough at the craft that he became more than a novelty act passing through someone else's scene.

 That distinction matters.
 It is easy for a foreign performer to get attention abroad.
 It is much harder to become legible inside a local comic tradition, especially one built on timing, rhythm, wordplay, and references that punish shallow fluency.
 Appell's career is interesting because he accepted that barrier instead of skating around it.